appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
-1. The written description describes a lack of sensitive data being stored in browser storage. and;
+1. Application shall not store sensitive data in browser storage. and;
-2. The written description describes how sensitive data stored in browser storage is deleted when the user logs out.
+2. Sensitive data stored in browser storage shall be deleted when the user logs out.

 *L2*
-1. Verification shall confirm that application does not store sensitive data in browser storage. and;
+1. Application does not store sensitive data in browser storage. and;
 2. Verification shall confirm that application deletes sensitive data stored in browser storage when the user logs out.